ragu-manjegowda/vivitsa/README.md

 ```
 which has all the dependencies installed on it.
 I recommend running this image
 on Ubuntu if you want to run emulator inside docker.

+### To run, debug and to know more please refer README.md in sub-folders.

 References:
 1. http://www.jamesmolloy.co.uk/tutorial_html/